A beginners guide to using Vite React

 - Restart your Vite react development server after applying these fixes.

-Assets Not Loading After
+Assets Not Loading After Building

 If assets like images, fonts, or other static files are not loading properly after building the app, it’s often due to incorrect asset paths.